phemsie/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that prints all the groups the current user is part of.
+script that changes the owner of the file
-Task 2, groups
+Task 3, New owner